CONNECT Table Types - OEM: Implemented in an External LIB

 Which and how options must be specified and the way columns must be defined may vary depending on the OEM type used and should be documented by the OEM type implementer(s).

 An OEM Table Example

-Of course, the mongo (dll or so) exporting the GetMONGO and ColMONGO functions must be available in the plugin directory for all this to work.
+Of course, the mongo (dll or so) exporting the GetREST and colREST functions must be available in the plugin directory for all this to work.